Thermodynamics-informed graph neural networks: Background

 The consideration of a general graph theory framework is motivated by the fact that certain data are not structured in the usual Euclidean space, but in a more complex manifold.
-For instance, solving partial differential equations (PDEs) on arbitrary domains is a common problem in physics and engineering, whose solution is rarely found in an Euclidean manifold.
-Geometric deep learning \cite{bronstein2017geometric} has gained popularity in the last years, due to its capability of inducing relational inductive biases to arbitrarily-structured graph data.
-Several graph-based works have achieved great improvements in physics problems such as predicting atomic bond forces \cite{hu2021forcenet}, particle tracking in high energy physics \cite{shlomi2020graph,ju2020graph} or learning simulators to predict complex fluid interactions \cite{sanchez2020learning} and meshed domains \cite{pfaff2020learning,zheng2021deep}.
-These last approaches include the dynamics of the system by predicting the velocity or acceleration (depending on the order of the governing PDE) and integrating them in time using a standard forward Euler scheme.
+For instance, solving PDEs on arbitrary domains is a common problem in physics and engineering, whose solution is rarely found in an Euclidean manifold.

+Several graph-based works have achieved great improvements in physics problems such as predicting atomic bond forces \cite{hu2021forcenet}, particle tracking in high energy physics \cite{shlomi2020graph,ju2020graph}, n-body problem with more general interactions \cite{kipf2018neural,battaglia2018relational,cranmer2020discovering}, or learning simulators to predict complex fluid interactions \cite{sanchez2020learning} and meshed domains \cite{pfaff2020learning,zheng2021deep}.
+These last approaches include the dynamics of the system by predicting the velocity or acceleration, depending on the order of the governing PDE, and integrating them in time.
 However, they do not include any physical information about the rest of the predicted variables, which remain as black-box direct predictions.

-Beyond purely geometrical constraints, stronger inductive biases can be forced to neural networks in order to exploit the dynamical properties of the problem.
-In fact, the Lagrangian and Hamiltonian reformulations of Newton's classical equations of motion describe a rich mathematical theory based on the Poisson bracket and a symplectic manifold structure.
-This topological property can be applied to neural networks to design more robust time integrators, as shown in plenty of recent literature \cite{greydanus2019hamiltonian,sanchez2019hamiltonian,mattheakis2020hamiltonian,desai2021port,chen2019symplectic}.
-This structure can be extended to non-conservative systems using a dissipative bracket with the so-called GENERIC formalism \cite{ottinger1997dynamics, grmela1997dynamics}.
-Several works have already addressed the imposition of this structure bias \cite{hernandez2021structure,hernandez2021deep,lee2021machine,moya2021physics,zhang2021gfinns}, but are hard to learn as the standard multilayer perceptron architectures may not be adequate for larger systems or phenomena whose GENERIC formulation is more complex.

 In this work, we propose a learning method of the GENERIC operators and potentials using graph neural networks.
 This graph-based architecture exploits both the geometrical constraints of discretized systems and the thermodynamically consistent integration scheme of the GENERIC formalism to predict the time evolution of dynamical systems.